Hourai42/Filler/README.md

 5. Update the map, revise the token everytime, and do whatever needs to be done.

 This is much more tricky than you initially expected-- let's study other people's code and see how it's done.

+Then after, fork the project and merge with yours when you're ready.